rhockman/Homework/README.md

 To run with the default parameters use:

-`java -jar cli/target/cli-1.0.0-SNAPSHOT-jar-with-dependencies.jar -i inputFilePath`
+`java -jar cli/target/cli-1.0.0-SNAPSHOT-jar-with-dependencies.jar -r inputFilePath`

 ### Tests